does mounjaro cause cold hands and feet

 Most importantly, don’t be the lone ranger trekking across the Arctic.
 Make sure to share your journey with your healthcare team, discussing both victories and challenges.
 Your doctors are your partners, as committed to your health journey as you are.
 Experiencing issues such as cold hands and feet?
 Make them aware!

 Medical experts are like your personal weather station.
-They can identity upcoming storms and guide you on how to best weather them.
+They can identify upcoming storms and guide you on how to best weather them.
 And, in the UK, we’re known for our weather resilience - so remember this spirit when dealing with side effects from your GLP-1 medication.

 Finally, keep in mind that everyone's experience with medications like Mounjaro is unique, much like no two British winters are precisely the same.
 Each person's body will react differently, some chilling out more than others.
 So, embrace your journey, keep communication lines open, and don't let the occasional flurry read as an unscaleable snowdrift.
 As any explorer would, equip yourself with the right information, tools, and team by your side.